tedneward/Azgaarnoth/Magic/Spells/pure-flame.md

 This is a painful treatment option, however, and the affected creature makes attack rolls and skill checks at disadvantage on its turn.

-***At Higher Levels***.
-When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d4 for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d4 for each slot level above 1st.